 \subsection{Block design construction for $p = 1$}

 Simply ordering the subjects by the order of the one covariate measurement then splicing into $B$ even sets provides the block design structure as all observed covariate response functions are monotonic in $\x$ (see columns 3 and 4 of Table~\ref{tab:simple_models}).
 Thus, the entries of $\muvec$ are ordered within the blocks corresponding to the block-diagonal structure of $\bSigmaw$.
-This order is required for our theoretical results to hold.
 Simulation results for $p=1$ constitute empirical confirmation of our mathematical results.